 UGA Extension offers a host of programs available to teachers across the state.
 They include the following:

-- Financial Literacy (managing money)
+- Financial Capability (managing money)

 - Healthy Lifestyles offered through 4-H